-- Assets with a consumption-based EPC were benchmarked against the BBSR 2019 national energy reference benchmarks for HVAC conditioned offices with heating and electricity. - Assets with a demand, calculation-based energy performance certificate were benchmarked against the object and asset-specific notional reference benchmark for heating and electricity, based on primary energy and converted into site energy demand including energy sources, carrier and conversion factors (site-to-source, CO2-equivalents). - For residential assets with a demand, calculation-based energy performance certificate are benchmarked against the national average reference benchmark for the building stock.
+- 2019 national energy reference benchmarks for HVAC conditioned offices with heating and electricity. - Assets with a demand, calculation-based energy performance certificate were benchmarked against the object and asset-specific notional reference benchmark for heating and electricity, based on primary energy and converted into site energy demand including energy sources, carrier and conversion - factors (site-to-source, CO2-equivalents). - For residential assets with a demand, calculation-based energy performance certificate are benchmarked against the national average reference benchmark for the building stock.

-- The CO2 emissions equivalent factors were based on the following: - Gebäudeenergiegesetz GEG 2020 - DIN V 18599:2018/ BAFA guidelines 2020 - Covenant of Mayors for Climate & Energy: Default emission factors for local emission inventories - Version 2017 - CoM Default Emission Factors for the Member States of the European Union - $\,$ City-specific district heating emissions factors were provided by the energy supplier and corresponding valid CO $2$ -certificates - The electricity (green power) mix was calculated on the basis of the annual public net energy use-weighted mix for Germany for the year 2020, based on the CoM emission factors for renewable energies (wind, solar, hydro)
+- The CO2 emissions equivalent factors were based on the following: - Gebäudeenergiegesetz GEG 2020 - DIN V 18599:2018/ BAFA guidelines 2020 - Covenant of Mayors for Climate & Energy: Default emission factors for local emission inventories - Version 2017 - CoM Default Emission Factors for the Member States of the European Union - City-specific district heating emissions factors were provided by the energy supplier and corresponding valid CO2-certificates - The electricity (green power) mix was calculated on the basis of the annual public net energy use-weighted mix for Germany for the year 2020, based on the CoM emission factors for renewable energies (wind, solar, hydro)